simplocms/docs/docs/core/helpers.md

 **`Functions::associativeArrayToSequentialArray(array $input[, string $keyName = 'id', string $labelName = 'label', string $childrenName = null]): array`**

-The `associativeArrayToSequentialArray` method transforms associative array to sequential array.
+The `associativeArrayToSequentialArray` method transforms an associative array to sequential array.
 The `$input` parameter is mandatory and accepts input array for transformation.
 Then, the method accepts another three optional parameters:
-- `$keyName` - it's the name of key for each item
+- `$keyName` - it's a name of the key for each item
-- `$labelName` - it's the name of label for each item
+- `$labelName` - it's a name of the label for each item
 - `$childrenName` - when an item inside the associative array will be array, then for named these items will be used this optional parameter

 Return example: